MPP1571 - Western World in Ancient and Medieval Times

 - Think critically about Western History.

-- Connect their ministry context to an understanding of history of the West and Christianity.
+- Connect ministry context to an understanding of history of the West and Christianity.

 - Develop an appreciation of the Wesleyan perspective of Western Civilization.